xinhaoyuan/layout-machi/README.md

 ## Other functions

-`layout_machi.editor.cycle_region(c)` will fit a floating client into the closest region, then cycle through all regions.
+`layout_machi.editor.fit_region(c, cycle)` will fit a floating client into the closest region.
+If `cycle` is true, it then moves the window by cycling all regions.

 ## TODO